CompuTec/computec-docs/docs/appengine/administrators-guide/setup-telemetry.md

 ## Viewing the Profiles and Logs

-1. Clock lounch in your stack
+1. Clock launch in your stack
-2. Explore the telemetry by clicking the explore chose the exploraton in the combobox ( yellow arrow)
+2. Explore the telemetry by clicking the explore chose the exploration in the combo box ( yellow arrow)

     ![Grafana Explorer](./media/grafana-explorer.png)